 Alright, this is the tough part…

-Yes, you can supplement your diet with good vitamins that are proven to help boost stroke recovery, but there is no magic pill.
+Yes, you can supplement your diet with good vitamins for stroke recovery, but there is no magic pill.

-Stroke recovery is only possible through hard work.
+Stroke recovery is only possible through massed practice.

 Now, just because it’s all hard work doesn’t mean there can’t be any play.

-Also, if you really want to recover from stroke faster, then you’ll take on the responsibility of becoming your own stroke recovery expert.
-This means reading.
-Lots of reading.
+Also, if you really want to recover from stroke faster, then you can continue your stroke recovery research with these excellent guides:

 Those are best guides to continue your research for curing stroke.